 - Contact a funeral director to inform him his services are required.

-- Collect the certificate from the hospital then follow 3-4 as above.
+- Collect the certificate from the hospital then follow 3 to 4 as above.

 Note For Cremation